elcodex/countdown/README.md

-**Countdown application with customization**
+# Countdown application with customization

 An application that counts down the time to a user event.

-Features:
+## Features
 - Custom event title, date and time,
-- Written in ReactJS, use Hooks and function components,
+- Written in ReactJS using Hooks and function components,
 - Compiled with Babel and Webpack,
-- Used media queries for the small screens.
+- Used media queries for small screens.